 A Frozen Flower is a movie I found while browsing through some Korean historical movies and thought that it looked hot.
 The movie is about a love triangle between the king, his bodyguard, and the queen.

 The king’s guard is loyal to him, but he also has feelings for the queen.
 When the queen finds out about the affair, she demands that the king chooses between her and his lover.
 The king chooses his lover, and the two of them run away together.
 However, they are caught by the queen’s forces and are forced to fight for their lives.

 Frozen Flower can be easily related to any love triangle relationship drama, sharing a similar plot.

 Original title: Eorin shinbu; Director: Ho-joon Kim; 2004; 1h 55m; Amazon Prime

 Seo Bo-eun (Moon Geun-young) is an eighteen-year-old girl forced to marry a man twice her age named Park Sang-min (Rae-won Kim) in order to save her sick father.
 Even though Sang-min is initially reluctant to marry such a young girl, he soon begins to develop feelings for her.

 As a result of its cradle-robbing premise, the film somehow defies expectations to become more humorous and involving than it should be.
 Viewers are taken on a very funny and fun rollercoaster with both the characters and plot getting more random and hilarious with time

 17. Be With You

 A woman dies and comes back to life, her husband tries to keep her alive.
-The hot Korean movie is heartwarming and ultimately tragic.
+‘Be With You’ is heartwarming and ultimately tragic.